WDI-SEA/react-development-course-materials/01-React Key Concepts/05-section-recap.md

 **Teaching Tip**

 One fun activity to do as part of the review is a [Kahoot](https://create.kahoot.it/details/react-1-17/dc18ba75-295e-4aee-a989-7e4c945ca66a).
-It takes about 2min to have everyone join and 10 questions @ 20sec will only take about 5 min to go through.
+It takes about 2 min to have everyone join and 10 questions @ 20sec will only take about 5 min to go through.
 Once the review is complete you will be able provide additional clarity on any lingering concepts.

 <aside class="notes">